-Several respondents including South East on Track, Wicklow County Council (WCC) and Dún Laoghaire Rathdown County Council (DLRCC) expressed their support for the project to secure the continued safe operation of the railway.
-The direct impact climate change has on the railway line, in particular at Seapoint, Bray Head and the Murroughs was recognised.
+Several respondents including South East on Track, An Táisce, The Irish Cycling Campaign, Wicklow County Council and DLRCC expressed their support for the project to secure the continued safe operation of the railway.
+The direct impact climate change has on the rail line, in particular at Seapoint, Bray Head and the Murroughs, was recognised.

-'Several Stakeholders recognised the importance of ensuring the railway infrastructure on the east coast is protected The preservation of the DART line as a vital infrastructure for Dublin city and the greater Dublin areas.'
+Several Stakeholders recognisd the importance of ensuring the railway infrastructure on the east coast is protected 'The preservation of the DART line as a vital infrastructure for Dublin city and the greater Dublin areas.'